Departure Time Choice Models in Urban Transportation Systems Based on Mean Field Games

 In this section, we discuss the \ref{eq: DTCP} in the framework of the MFGs.
 First, recall that the idea behind the MFGs is to consider a proxy that represents the macroscopic behavior of all the players at once, instead of taking into account their departure times individually.
 Therefore, to capture the information of entering trips from the viewpoint of the $i$-th player when there are $n$ players (including player $i$) in the game, we define the following empirical measures,

 where $\delta$ is the Dirac delta function.
-Note that the cost function of each player, defined in (\ref{eq:cost function}), is a symmetric function \footnote{For any $i \in [n]$, the cost function of the player $i$ satisfies,
+Note that the cost function of each player, defined in (\ref{eq:cost function}), is a symmetric function\footnote{For any $i \in [n]$, the cost function of the player $i$ satisfies,

-for all permutation $\zeta$ on $\{1,\ldots,n\}$.}.
+for all permutation $\zeta$ on $\{1,\ldots,n\}$, see p.
+49 of \cite{lacker2018mean}}.
+That means, the objective function of a player does not change if other players change their labels with each other.
 Further, as $n \rightarrow \infty$ the impact of each player on the system vanishes.
 That means by changing either the departure time, desired arrival time, or trip length of a player, the velocity of the system would be left unchanged.
 Thus, we define the in-flow measure $F$ and the dis-aggregated in-flow measure $E$ as the limits of the sequences $\{F^{i}_n\}_{n \in \N}$ and $\{E^{i}_n\}_{n \in \N}$, respectively.
 That is,